evancf/mutualistic-network-db/README.md

 # mutualistic-network-db
-Sharing data from published studies of ecological networks involving plants and seed dispersers
+Data from published studies of ecological networks involving plants and seed dispersers

 ### Data